xrdocs/multicast/_blogs/multicast-distribution-trees-mdts.md

 ## Auto-Discovery

 The process of discovering all the PEs with members in a given mVPN is the way a MDT is built.
 In the examples we are using BGP Auto-Discovery and BGP Signaling.
 Upon the enablement of the configuration, BGP enables address families.
-In Multicast, we have BGP IPv4 mVPN address family and if we enabled that we can discover all the PEs that are part of the specific mVPN.
+In Multicast, we have BGP IPv4 mVPN address family and upon enabling that we can discover all the PEs that are part of the specific mVPN.